yduf/yduf.github.io/_posts/2017-12-23-Asus-suspend.md

 published: true
 tags: linux-system laptop
 ---
-Solving Asus issue (going out of suspend restart computer):
+> Solving Asus issue (going out of suspend restart computer)

 1. - shudtown linux prpperly:
 This is very important and has to be done has part of the stabilisation process.